 Obviously tax-free dividends are better than taxable ones.
 The question is: how much better?
 The table below shows what taxable dividend you would currently need to match different rates of tax-free yield.

-Because some VCTs invest in AIM shares, clients sometimes ask whether an AIM VCT holding qualifies for inheritance tax relief in the same way as an AIM ISA IHT portfolio.
+We are often asked whether VCTs – particularly AIM VCTs – qualify for inheritance tax relief in the same way as an AIM ISA does.

 AIM VCTs do not qualify for IHT relief, even though their underlying holdings might.
-This is because when you invest in a VCT, you acquire shares in the trust (the VCT company), not in its underlying holdings.
+This is because when you invest in a VCT, you acquire shares in the VCT plc, not in its underlying holdings.

-Only if you invest directly in a company that qualifies for BPR could your investment be IHT free.
+Only when you hold shares directly in a company that qualifies for BPR could your investment be IHT free.
 If IHT mitigation is a priority, you might consider IHT portfolios or AIM ISAs.
 EIS investments and SEIS investments can also be IHT free.